 Although Ohio law enforcement does have the resources to pursue your case, the firm knows that individual citizens usually do not.
 This fact has not escaped the attorneys and they happily offer cost-effective representation, enabling you to focus on fixing this situation, as opposed to wondering how you will finance your defense.

-To schedule a free and confidential consultation to go over the details of your pending charges for a first DUI in Columbus, call (513) 339-6289 or send an online message today.
+To schedule a free and confidential consultation to go over the details of your pending charges for a first DUI in Cincinnati, call (513) 339-6289 or send an online message today.
 The firm prides itself on a quick response time, and will immediately begin work on your case after the in-depth initial consultation.

 Information for First Time DUI Offenders